rakesh-sha/codeChallenge2020/CodeChallengeProj/Readme.md

 To add a resource
 ```
 Resource			: /add
-Description			: Adds a shop.
+Description			: Adds a Dealer.
 The API would find out the latitude and longitude of the
-					  shop address using Google Maps API and store it with the address.
+					  Dealer address using Google Maps API and store it with the address.
 Method				: POST
 Request Content-type: application/json
 Example Request		:	{